|

 We prefer the BeesWax ones, but our order will not be here until right before Hanukkah.
 That worried us a little, and we didn’t want to take any chances.
 That being said, we bought some locally to use for this project.

-It took about two hours total to make these.
+It took about two hours total to make this set of DIY Hanukkiahs.
 And notice we have many extra pieces added that were really not necessary for the Hanukkiah.
 You really could make them in less than an hour!
 Here are the finished products.
 I think they turned out great!!
 What do you think?

 Similar Posts